ethransom/synbioblast/README.md

  * The DB Builder does not operate atomically.
 It should build a new database in a temporary location and then atomically rename it so as not to disrupt any incoming queries.

+ * The overhead of reading hundreds of thousands of small files is a huge performance bottleneck in the building of the BLAST database.
+If the slurper concatenated these files together we could cut the time needed by 10x.

  * Deduplication information takes up less room than originally anticipated.
 The slurper could perform dedup in-memory and write this information out along with the fasta files, eliminating the need for a redis request to translate hashes